 We were living in Germany when the Army sent my father orders that relocated us to Fort Knox, Kentucky where he retired from the military to open his own business.
 I was accustomed to the modern, clean schools maintained by the military.
 In my new school, I attended one class in a building with a condemned sign hanging on the door.
 I wasn’t happy!
 Being an awkward, socially handicapped child in a dysfunctional family compounded my misery.

 I sought refuge from the harsh reality of my life in the school library.
 My only friends were my books.
 I spent hours in the barnyard with Wilbur the talking pig, and marveled at the stamina of a great racehorse named Man of War.
-Fascinated by the beauty and grace of Irish Setters, I determined that I would own this beautiful dog one day.
+A book about the beauty and grace of Irish Setters birthed a desire to own one.
 And I did for six miserable months that taught me reality is not as appealing as fantasy.
+That dog turned my back yard into the Grand Canyon.

 After I exhausted the supply of animal books, I decided to read every book in the library.
 One day, I came to a row of paperback books nestled under a window framed with a dingy, yellow curtain.
 I pulled out a book titled The Cross and the Switchblade by David Wilkerson.
 It wasn’t the kind of book I normally read, but I had a goal to fulfill and it was next in line.
 Of all the books that I read, this book made me pause and wonder what was different.
 I read the book a second time and then reluctantly returned it to the library thinking I had read fiction.